Luqmaan-io/memory-card-game/README.md

 - Modal popup with game instructions

 ---

+## UX Design
+### Overview
+The memmory card game was developed with following functionality and design aspects in mind.
+- Mobile-friendly, designed to be responsive so that it can be used by anyone on any device.
+- Minamilistic, Site is simple and clear, easy for the user to understand what they are there for.

+---

 ## 🎮 Features
 - Flip cards to reveal hidden symbols
 - Match pairs to clear them from the board